fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 This week is about how technology in food creates new concerns and debates about risk.
 We've already seen in the pure food week how food could be risky from a health standpoint when left purely to capitalist markets.
 But this week we look at the intersection of scientific understandings of risk versus public perception of them.

 ### Mar 7
-- Carolyn Thomas Peña, _Empty Pleasure_, Chapter 1: 13--38.
+- Carolyn Thomas Peña, _Empty Pleasure_ (Ch.
+1), 13--38.

 ### Mar 9
-- Carolyn Thomas Peña, _Empty Pleasure_, Chapter 5: 141--175; Conclusion: 219--228.
+- Carolyn Thomas Peña, _Empty Pleasure_ (Ch.
+5), 141--175; (Conclusion), 219--228.

 ### Mar 11
 NO CLASS!
-Get started on your spring break!
+Finish your review and get started on your spring break!

 {% include alert.html class='danger' title='DUE: Book Review' text="
 How does the history of saccharine illustrate the issue of technological risk?

+FLEX DEADLINE: Book reviews are technically due today, per our usual routine, but as we're all in survival mode at this point in the semester, you can submit your book review anytime in the next week.
 "%}